-- Buccal samples on Bode Buccal DNA Collector[TM] devices (one punch per 25μl amplification reaction) - Blood and buccal samples on nonlytic storage cards (e.g., S&S 903; one punch per 25μl amplification reaction)
+- Buccal samples on Bode Buccal DNA Collector[TM] devices - Blood and buccal samples on nonFTA card punches (e.g., S&S 903)

-Pretreat nonlytic sample types with the PunchSolutionTM Kit (Cat.# DC9271) to lyse samples before adding the PCR amplification mix.
-For more information, see the PunchSolutionTM Kit Technical Manual #TMD038.
+Pretreat these sample types with the PunchSolutionTM Reagent (Cat.# DC9271) to lyse nonFTA samples before adding the amplification mix.
+For more information, see the PunchSolution TM Kit Technical Manual #TMD038.
 Failure to pretreat these samples may result in incomplete profiles.

-Use a manual punch tool with a 1.2mm tip to manually create sample disks from a storage card.
+Use a manual punch tool with a 1.2mm tip to create sample disks from a storage card.
 Place tip near the center of the sample spot, and with a twisting or pressing action, cut a 1.2mm sample disk.
 Use the plunger to eject the disk into the appropriate well of a reaction plate.